FREAC/COM/README.md

 >>> import HERE
 # Create a Geocoder object using a CSV file as input
 >>> Geocoder('my_addresses.csv', outfile='my_geocoded_addresses.csv')
-# Create a Geocoder object and limiting the fields to use
+# Create a Geocoder object and specify the fields to use
 >>> Geocoder('my_addresses.csv', fields=['STREET', 'CITY'])
-# Create a Geocoder object using a single address
+# Create a Geocoder object using a single address as input and limit results to Florida
->>> Geocoder('296 Champions Way Tallahassee FL 32304')
+>>> Geocoder('296 Champions Way Tallahassee FL 32304', fl=True)
 ```

 ### How to interpret the output: